hiphops-io/hiphops-io.github.io/docs/concepts.md

 If you push to fresh release branches e.g. `release/v1.0.0` then change detection will require you to create the branch immediately after the last release.

 In future we're adding additional behaviour for release delta detection which will remove this restriction.

-## Sensors

-Sensors are simply bits of config that match specific events with filters and describe the tasks you'd like to trigger.

-An example would be a change sensor matching pull requests against your `main` branch that contain changes to the `migrations/` folder.
-Perhaps adding a custom label `database` to the source PR.

-## Tasks

-Tasks are triggered in response to matching sensors.
-They can be things such as labelling a pull request, automatically approving or rejecting a change based on metrics, or other common steps in a development workflow.

-In our next major release we're expanding tasks in a big way, allowing you to call arbitrary tasks on connected services whilst using a powerful expression language for decision making.

-This unlocks the ability to create sophisticated, fully automated workflows across as many disparate tools as you have in your stack.

 ## Change analysis